Condition Menu

 Treatment for Emotional Trauma

-Traumatic events are devastating, and yet fairly common.
 Experts estimate that about 50 percent of the population will experience a traumatic event in their lifetime.
 When you consider that 90 percent of patients in public behavioral health care settings have experienced at least one trauma, trauma leaves a strong emotional mark.
+Traumatic events are devastating, and yet fairly common.

 Pathlight's treatment is rooted in the Transdiagnostic Care Approach: a model that considers how patients often exhibit signs and symptoms of multiple diagnoses.
 This provides insight into all individual traits and behaviors that affect the whole person and allows us to individualize treatment and programming across all levels of care.

 Through a variety of evidence-based psychotherapies and modalities, we effectively treat each patient as a whole and unique person, with extensive experience in treating complex co-occurring disorders.
 Our interventions are congruent across Pathlight's programming, creating a common and unifying language from which to approach treatment.
-Our treatment programs are based on evidence-based therapeutic approaches including Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy (CPT), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Exposure and Responsive Prevention (ERP), and Radically Open DBT (RO-DBT).

 Get matched with the exact support you need.